 December 13, 2021 Update

-I was out of town for 4 days at the beginning of December.
+I was out of town for four days at the beginning of December.
 I was actually very nervous to leave since the temperatures would be dipping into the mid-20s.
 Before I left, I put a lot of thought into keeping the underbelly warm.
 I just wasn’t seeing high enough temperatures for the underbelly from the furnace.
 I traced the line from the furnace and saw that it was just emptying into the large void under the living room.
 It impacts the greywater kitchen tank but was missing the primary water area of the underbelly (the bathroom and freshwater tank).
 For me, this was just a terrible design.
 I debated cutting a hole in the floor under the bed and installing an inline vent fan to push warm cabin are into the underbelly.
 This would have cost me about $120 for supplies.
 However, I pulled up my bedroom floor vent, right between the fresh and black tank, and reached inside the underbelly.
 There was a large gap there that was not getting warmed much by the furnace.
 Before I left, I decided to disconnect the floor vent and let it run into the underbelly.
 This was the perfect solution to my problem.

 Check out the yellow highlighted portion of the graph.
 This indicated the time after making the floor vent change.
 Prior to this, the underbelly and under camper (skirted area) were pretty much the same.